igorbelo/0plusxtest/README.md

 ## Report
 ### Time
-I took about 3 hours to finish the task considering all enhancements (except #5 and this documentation).
+I took about 3 hours to finish the task considering all enhancements (except #5).

 ### Enhancements for going production
 - better authentication and permission system